Chapter 1:

 Mia shook her head.
 ‘Spending time together makes me happy enough.’

 However, things couldn't stay this way.
-They'd soon enter college to take their respective courses, and she'd be all by herself again.
+They'd soon enter university to take their respective courses, and she'd be all by herself again.
 Before then, she had to try to change.
-Her financial matters aside, what's more challenging was her timid nature, which made social interactions grueling.
+Her financial matters aside, more challenging was her timid nature, which made social interactions grueling.

 She couldn't keep worrying her friend like this, not when she'd done so much for her.